We Specialize In Carpenter Bee Removal.

 Only the female carpenter bee has a stinger.
 Fortunately, it’s very unlikely you’ll ever be accidentally stung by one.
-Female carpenter bees are generally docile but will defend herself is necessary.
+Female carpenter bees are generally docile but will defend herself if necessary.
 But she’s not easily threatened.
 If you’re waving your hands around trying to swat at her, or are digging into her nest, you’ll very likely get stung.
-But if you stay calm and leave her alone, she’ll do the same.
+If you stay calm and leave her alone, she’ll do the same.

 Are Carpenter Bees Dangerous?